Green Card Application By Marriage to a U.S. Citizen:

 After Receiving the Green Card

-To transition to full permanent residency, couples must jointly file Form I-751 (Petition to Remove Conditions on Residence) during the 90 days before the card expires.
+A conditional green card expires after two years.
+To maintain permanent residence status, couples must jointly file Form I-751 (Petition to Remove Conditions on Residence) during the 90 days before the card expires, with a filing fee of $750.
 Failing to do so may result in loss of status and even removal proceedings.

 Once you’ve held a Green Card for at least three years and have remained married to and living with your U.S. citizen spouse during that time, you may be eligible to apply for U.S. citizenship through naturalization.